gurkensaas/StackExchange-Badge-IDs/README.md

 * ...how to use the tables.
 * ...how you can help me.
-* ...some of my personal thoughts.
+* ...some of my thoughts.

 <h2>Tables</h2>